classroomtechtools/Endpoints/README.md

     }
   }
 );

+const response = request.fetch();
+Logger.log(response.json);  // got data
 ```

+So the general sequence in this library is that you make an `Endpoint` instance, then on that use a method that starts with `http` to get a  `Request` instance, call `.fetch` on that to get a `Response` object, and call `json` on that to get the raw data back.

 That's how to do one, but how to do two programmatically?
 Let's use the batch functions.
 Imagine you need to update two different spreadsheets with the exact same info: